Jenine Hulsmann

 Representative experience at Weil and from her previous firm includes:

-- Telefónica SA on the £31 billion merger of O2 and Virgin Media with Liberty Global plc, including the CMA Phase 2 investigation
+- Telefónica SA on the £31 billion merger of O2 and Virgin Media with Liberty Global plc, including a reference from the European Commission and CMA Phase 2 unconditional clearance

 - A number of CMA investigations under the Competition Act 1998 in relation to alleged excessive and unfair pricing and anti-competitive agreements in the pharmaceutical sector